ty-everett/ts-sdk/docs/tutorials/key-management.md

 These cryptographic concepts form the foundation of Bitcoin and blockchain technology.
 By understanding how keys and signatures work, you're well-equipped to build secure and robust applications using the BSV TypeScript SDK.

-For more advanced techniques like different signature hash types (SIGHASH flags), manual signature creation, and multi-signature transactions, refer to the [Advanced Transaction Signing guide](../guides/advanced-transaction-signing.md).
+For more advanced techniques like different signature hash types (SIGHASH flags), manual signature creation, and multi-signature transactions, refer to the following documents:

 - [Advanced Transaction Signing](../guides/advanced-transaction-signing.md) (How-To Guide)
 - [Transaction Signatures Reference](../reference/transaction-signatures.md) (Technical Reference)